 Photos of seals from Grenen near Skagen in Denmark has appeared more and more often in my Instagram feed the last years.
-When I went to Skagen this autumn with my family I really hoped to see the seals – but tried not to get my hopes up!
+When I went to Skagen this autumn with my family I really hoped to see the them – but tried not to get my hopes up!

 The seal has been a protected species in Denmark since 1979 after many years of hunting.
 The number has now increased from 2000 to 16,000 individuals and you can spot them many places in Denmark.
 I have long dreamt of photographing these sweet sea mammals up close and I have also spotted them on several occasions.
 At the island Mandø, at Agger Tange in Thy and near the island Saltholm.

 But I always felt a bit disappointed looking through binoculars seeing some seal-shaped dots in the distance.
 They are shy I have been told and they need peace and quiet to breed.
 So you should keep your distance.

 But then a trip to Hallands Väderö in Sweden brought me a little closer.
 At a distance of 50 meters I got some pretty decent photos.
 But it really did not compare to my amazing seal experience in Skagen!

-Denmark’s northermost tip Grenen In Skagen is not only a popular destination for tourists, but also a popular resting place for a bunch of seals.
+Denmark’s northermost tip Grenen In Skagen is not only a popular destination for tourists, but also a popular resting place for seals.
 The sweet sea mammals at Grenen have become so used to humans that they barely notice them anymore.

 How to spot seals at Grenen